ChrisMuir/MMA-Data-Scrape/README.md

 ---------

-The purpose of this project is to scrape historical MMA data on fights and fighters, and clean up the data to make it as useful as possible.
+The purpose of this project is to scrape historical MMA data on fights and fighters, clean the data, and create new feature variables to make it as useful as possible.
 Project was written in R, using package rvest for scraping.

 Files
 -----